 The FPA Professional Ongoing Fees Code is Practice Standard 7.6A made by the Board on 28 September 2016.
 The Code will be available from 1 July 2017 to FPA practitioner members (CFP® professionals and Financial Planner AFP® categories).

 FPA members who apply and meet the eligibility criteria will be registered on a public register.
 Those registered will not have to comply with the requirement in s962K of the Corporations Act (Cth) 2001 to provide a biennial ‘opt-in’ renewal notice to their clients in an ongoing fee arrangement, and will instead utilise the arrangements under the code to renew such arrangements with their client every three years.

-In readiness for registration opening soon, the Registration Agreement is now available to view.
-Reading this agreement will help you understand the key obligations and help you decide whether you’d like to participate.
+Registrations are now open for the FPA Professional Ongoing Fees Code.
+Reading the registration agreement will help you understand the key obligations and help you decide whether you’d like to participate.
 Please click on the button below to access the registration form.

 For convenience we have also included links directly to the schedules below: